moderndayNeo/Conscious-AI/README.md

 ### Retrieval Augmented Generation (RAG) and Vectors

-I stored 3 books on mindfulness in a Vector database.
+I stored these 3 books on mindfulness in a Vector database:

 - 'The Mind Illuminated' by John Yates.
 - 'On Having No Head: Zen and the Rediscovery of the Obvious' by Douglas Harding.
 - 'Waking Up' by Sam Harris.

+Then each time you ask Conscious AI about spirituality, it uses these books as the context for its answer!

+<b> Embedding Book Chunks And Inserting Into Vector Database: </b>

 ```js
 export async function insertChunkIntoVectorDb({